 The above is a boiled-down summary.
 If you think you fit into a loophole in what was just described, be sure to consult with an attorney or read the original law, which clearly tries not to leave anyone out.

-Despite the ideological and political bars described above, the applicant may be able to succeed with an application for U.S. citizenship if he or she falls into an exception.
+Despite the ideological and political bars described above, you may be able to succeed with an application for U.S. citizenship if you fall into an exception.
 The exceptions cover applicants who:

-These exceptions are set forth in the law.
+These exceptions are set forth in federal immigration law.

 For example, a federal district court found in a case called In re Pruna (D.P.R.
 1968), that because the applicant’s membership in an organization supporting Fidel Castro's Cuban revolution in 1958 resulted from his belief that its objective was to restore representative democracy rather than communism, his participation did not amount to a "meaningful association" and he was eligible for U.S. citizenship.